artusrocha/quake-log-demo/README.md

 ## Use WASM FFI on node.js server side

-A interesting thing about wasm, is that your can run it not only on webpages (frontends) but also on any platform that support wasm as v8 (deno, nodejs) wasmer, wasmtime, lucet, cloudflare workers.
+A interesting thing about wasm, is that you can run it `not only` on webpages (frontends) but also on any platform that support wasm, as v8 (deno, nodejs) wasmer, wasmtime, lucet, cloudflare workers.
 And there is an interest on use it as a runtime target with containerization and isolation.